-- The Dickinson course in Cuenca earns one course credit and the Dickinson course in Mendoza earns one course credits.
-The normal course load for semester students is 4 credits.
-The normal course load for all year students is 8 credits. - Only liberal arts classes will qualify for transfer credit. - Generally speaking, courses must have an equivalent at Dickinson.
+- The Dickinson course in Cuenca earns one course credit and the two Dickinson courses in Mendoza earn one and half course credits.
+The normal course load for semester students is 4.5 credits.
+The normal course load for all year students is 8.5 credits. - Only liberal arts classes will qualify for transfer credit. - Generally speaking, courses must have an equivalent at Dickinson.
 Exceptions include classes that focus on the culture and/or history of the country in which the student is studying. - Transfer credit will not be awarded for coursework that duplicates what a student has already completed at Dickinson. - Courses especially organized for program students receive full credit as Dickinson courses and will be listed on the transcript with course titles and letter grades.
 The courses will be computed in the cumulative grade point average of Dickinson students. - To receive transfer credit, University courses must be completed with the equivalent of a "C" (2.00 on a 4.00 scale) or better.
 These courses will be listed on the transcript with course titles and credit earned.
 These courses will not be computed in the Dickinson grade point average.
 Courses taken at the Universidad Nacional de Cuyo are for general credit. - Must be taken for a grade; pass/fail courses are not allowed.